The Best Filtered Water Bottles for Travel

 The Camelbak Groove or Bobble Classic are examples of this kind of filter.
 They’re honestly no good for travel — especially if you’re worried about the quality of the water.
 Bacteria and viruses slip straight through a water softener.

-Better quality filters such as the LifeStraw GO will remove minerals, particles, protozoa and even bacteria.
+Water filters such as the LifeStraw GO, Katadyn BeFree or Sawyer Squeeze will remove minerals, particles, protozoa and even bacteria.

 If you want a filtered water bottle that’s suitable for wilderness trekking, this is the one for you.
 As long as you’re away from large groups of humans or animals, a filter that removes bacteria, parasites and protozoa is perfect.
-This makes water filters ideal for long hiking or camping trips, especially if you’ll be drinking from rivers or lakes.
+This makes water filters ideal for long hiking or camping trips, especially if you’ll be drinking from rivers, streams or large bodies of water.

-Finally, the most effective type of filter is the water purifier.
-If you are going to be drinking from sources close to human populations, be it rivers, lakes or even from the tap, (we got sick in Goa, India from brushing our teeth with contaminated tap water!) then you’ll need a top-quality purifier.
+The most effective filter is a water purifier.
+If you’re using water from sources close to human populations, especially tap water, (we got sick in Goa, India from brushing our teeth with contaminated tap water!) then you’ll need a top-quality purifier.

 The human body is an amazing breeding ground for viruses and we spread these everywhere we go.
 Somewhat surprisingly, hotel water tanks can be some of the most infested places!
 Viruses are much smaller than bacteria or protozoa so slip through all but the finest filters!
 Bottles such as the Grayl GeoPress will remove bacteria, parasites, protozoa and particulates, PLUS any viruses within the water.